DanyiiHuang/COMP2042_CW_hcydh1/README.md

 1.1 Game design layout
 - menu page has "Welcome to 2048 Games" Title
 - menu page has choice of "Color Scheme"
-- menu page has choice of "Game mode
+- menu page has choice of "Game Mode"

 **2. Game mode**